First Aid Response Training

-The First Aid Response course covers all of the occupational first aid requirements for places of work as outlined by the HSA (Health and Safety Authority), which replaced the QQI (FETAC) Occupational First Aid Training Course (5N1207)
+The First Aid Response course covers all of the occupational first aid requirements for places of work as outlined by the HSA (Health and Safety Authority) and is accredited by PHECC.

 Under the Safety, Health and Welfare at Work (General Application) Regulations 2007, there is a requirement on employers, based on a risk assessment, to have a sufficient number of adequately trained first-aiders in the workplace.